A Scientist Has Created His Own Drawing Of What The SpaceX BFR Might Look Like Inside On Journey To Mars

 With the SpaceX mission to Mars so very close now, many enthusiasts are already getting excited about the journey, and now a scientist has come up with his own unique and detailed drawing of what the Big Falcon might look like on the inside as it carries its first passengers to the Red Planet.

-As Business Insider report, Elon Musk’s plan to send the very first humans to Mars is currently slated for 2024, and to succeed in this daring six-month journey, SpaceX will be using the 347-foot-tall Big Falcon Rocket, otherwise known as the BFR.
+As Business Insider reports, Elon Musk’s plan to send the very first humans to Mars is currently slated for 2024, and to succeed in this daring six-month journey, SpaceX will be using the 347-foot-tall Big Falcon Rocket, otherwise known as the BFR.

 With a 16-story spaceship involved here and a prototype of the Big Falcon Spaceship currently being worked on in Los Angeles, SpaceX’s COO Gwynne Shotwell has stated that the company have tentatively planned to do some launches of the ship at the end of 2019.